IN CONVERSATION WITH HUDSON WILLIAMS

 coat NAMILIA

 For sure!
 I think a lot of it starts before you even show up on set.
 I did a lot of talking about him like he's someone I can control with dials.
-My dad is autistic, so I talked to him a little about this and that made me question: “is he more than this?”
+My dad is autistic, so I talked to him and that made me question: “is he more than this?”
 I was talking to Jacob, whether he is more Sidney Crosby level or Connor McDavid super robotic, or do I need to make him cinematic and enjoyable watching to a degree.
 But above all I knew I had to make him authentic.
-And then when I stepped into that, I kind of started to wear it like a giant mask that engulfs your whole body – and then I just try.
-It takes me very little to fill myself up with the anxiety or the sadness or the fear.
+When I stepped into that mindset, I kind of started to wear him like a giant mask that engulfs my whole body – and then I just try.
+It takes me very little to fill myself up with anxiety, sadness or fear.
 I give myself like two minutes to do that because if I tried to go longer, I would just start focusing on being sad and then I get unfocused.
 So usually a minute before we start rolling, I just let my body fill up with all the emotions I need.

 Was there a scene you found particularly challenging, and how did you overcome it?